 But best to seek 364 days or less in case outside the Ninth Circuit it would be charged as an AF as obstruction of justice.

 Crime Involving Moral Turpitude (CIMT)

 Ninth Circuit held not a CIMT due to three traffic violations alternative.
-If possible, plead specifically to three traffic violations per 2800.2(b) to help unrepresented immigrants, although legally this is not required.
+If possible, plead specifically to three traffic violations per 2800.2(b), although legally this is not required.
 See Advice.

 Other Removal Grounds